Wellington Dance was created by Paula Hunt MNZM and we aim to continue her legacy of sparking the joy of dance in every dancer.

 Alison holds top qualifications including the Royal Academy of Dance Advanced Teaching Diploma and is also an examiner and tutor for the Royal Academy of Dance.
 Miss Pond is a Registered Teacher of the RAD and an NZAMD Teaching member.
-We are very excited to welcome Miss Pond, who will teach Grades 3-5, Vocational Ballet plus our Ballet Extension Teams, and mentor and guide our ballet teachers through RAD syllabi and exams.
+Miss Pond teaches Grades and Vocational Ballet plus our Ballet Extension classes, and mentors and guides our ballet students through RAD exams.

 Genevieve studied ballet at the University of Cape Town ballet school under Gillian Moore, Diane Cheeseman and Kim Day.
 Following this she attended Pro-Arte Performing Arts School and trained in both RAD and Cecchetti ballet with Celeste Fair and Joy Cooper, taking her final associates and teaching exams under Joy Cooper.